mariothedog/Game-Off-2019-Entry/README.md

 4. Player starts in a confined area with a size that can be increased through upgrades.

+5. A more interpretive game where the player must help NPCs in their personal growth; performing seemingly small tasks for them, but ultimately having a great impact on their character.
+In all, they progress by leaps and bounds, and as the game goes on, it shows more and more how big a difference you're really making in their lives.

 ## To do
 - Idea!